Meeting Time: September 29, 2021 at 1:30pm HST

 • Default_avatar

-Wallette Pellegrino almost 3 years ago
+Wallette Pellegrino about 3 years ago

 Please support the ʻāina kūpuna bill BFED-78 CC 21-29 that provides tax relief for lineal descendants who continue to live on and/or care for their ancestral lands.
 Please support the bill by passing it out of the Budget, Finance, and Economic Development Committee for further consideration.
 This bill will give future generations the opportunity to continue to malama their lands and to strengthen the historical and cultural foundations which identify who we are.
 Mahalo nui loa for your kokua.